ZiadHamdieh/talkative/README.md

 #### Credits
-Big thank you to LondonAppBrewery's Angela Yu for providing some of the image assets and knowledge used in this project!
+Special thanks to LondonAppBrewery's Angela Yu for providing some of the image assets and knowledge used in this project!